USAFA-ECE/ece281-book/book/lab/lab2.md

 #### Behavioral vs. Structural modeling

-There are two basic philosophies for modelling digital architectures:
+There are two basic philosophies for modeling digital architectures:

 - **structural** describes *how* the module would be composed as a hierarchy of simpler modules.
 - **behavioral** describes *what* the logic does in terms of inputs and outputs.

-We will be using behavioral modelling in this lab.
+We will be using behavioral modeling in this lab.

 For instance, you could derive the simplified Boolean expression: